lananovikova10/crossborder/crossborder/topics/Complex_table_topic.md

 ### Bulk Compare

-During bulk compare, HVR calculates the checksum for each tables in the channel and compares these checksum to report whether the replicated tables are identical.
+During bulk compare, HVR calculates the checksum for each tables in the channel and compares these checksums to report whether the replicated tables are identical.

 ### Row by Row Compare